 We refer to this as reskinning: taking the skin off of an existing rule but leaving the numbers intact, then replacing it with the skin you want.
 The example I always give for this is the character who wields a giant rib.
 There’s nothing in a D&D book that explicitly says that a character can gain proficiency in giant ribs, and there’s no breakdown of what it costs, what it weighs, what damage it deals, and so on.
 But that doesn’t mean we can’t take something that’s already there and change it to look like a giant rib while having the statistics of something else.

 This actually opens up more possibilities than it seems at first glance.
 If the character holds the rib at the narrow point and swings it around, then we use the information from a greatclub, but call it a giant rib.
 If the character instead wants to thrust the pointy end at enemies, then we use the information for a scythe.
 If the character wants to throw the rib, then it’s a javelin (or any number of thrown weapons, but I like the range on the javelin).
-There’s no one-to-one mapping if a giant rib, because it depends on the character and what they want to do with it.
+There’s no one-to-one mapping for a giant rib, because it depends on the character and what they want to do with it.

 There’s an obvious restriction on this, that the giant rib can’t be all these things at once.
 A character can’t take the best of each weapon and combine them into one super-weapon by virtue of reskinning.
 If a player feels very strongly about being able to do everything, there are options available, but the point of reskinning isn’t to change something mediocre into something great.
-Minor changes, however, are generally fine; I don’t think that reskinning a bastard sword into something that does bludgeoning damage instead of slashing is a sufficiently insignificant change.
+Minor changes, however, are generally fine; I don’t think that reskinning a bastard sword into something that does bludgeoning damage instead of slashing is a sufficiently significant change.

 Physical things like weapons are easy to reskin compared to spells, but there’s room there too.
-One early book went out of its way to mention that a player can change the physical representation of their magic missile to a series of arrows, or hands that slap opponents.
+One early book mentioned that a player can change the physical representation of their magic missile to a series of arrows, or hands that slap opponents.
 Also, a coldball is exactly as powerful as a fireball (the feat Energy Substitution allows a character to switch damages type to acid, cold, electricity, or fire without an increase in spell level, which is all the argument I need).
 If a character learns a coldball, then they have to take a feat or use an item to change it into a fireball.
 But this allows a character to change every spell into one damage type without having to spend the feats or time to accomplish it using normal rules.
 They have essentially reskinned themselves into a pure element mage, and the rules follow with that concept.

 D&D 3.5 actually went out of their way to add some reskinning options into some books.
 For example, Complete Arcane introduced alternate items, like magic fruits that worked exactly like potions or tattoos that worked exactly like spellbooks.
 However, this is where 4th Edition shines.
 In 4th Edition, characters aren’t people with personalities and hopes, they’re machines that all have similar numbers and similar items that help similar attacks to affect similar monsters in similar ways.
 But reskinning is one of the (few [I mean, very few (seriously, it’s pretty much reskinning and ease of leveling)]) things that 4th Edition does incredibly well.
 The only thing that really controls what a power looks like is an easily-ignorable bit of italicized text between the power name and the parts that players care about.
 Powers in 4th Edition are almost begging for a reskinning treatment, to change the rules as written into the characters that the players actually want.